BruceRoyce/UltimateRepRapPost/README.md

     </li>
     <li><i>Use WCS9 Home as tool change position</i>
       <br>Check this to use your pre-defined 0,0,0 position you have saved in WCS9 for tool change.
-      <br><b>Note:</b> Uncheking this will result for the WCS9 values to be overwritten by above XYZ Tool Change position values.
+      <br><b>Note:</b> Unchecking this will result for the WCS9 values to be overwritten by above XYZ Tool Change position values.
 Please see above for more information.
       <p> </p>
     </li>
   </ul>
   <li><b>Probes</b>
     <ul>
       <li><i>Z-Probe thickness</i>
         <br>Thickness of the Z-Probe (Z-probe stick out on the top of stock).
-This is the amounnt in millimeter that goes above the stock that the probe (tool) touches.
+This is the amount in millimetre that goes above the stock that the probe (tool) touches.
 The touching point is Z=0+(probe thickness)
         <p> </p>
       </li>
       <li><i>Corner Probe Length (X dimension)</i></li>
       <li><i>Corner Probe Length (Y dimension)</i>
-        <br>How far the corner probe sticks out off the stock side in X axis and Y axis in millimeter
+        <br>How far the corner probe sticks out off the stock side in X axis and Y axis in millimetre
         <p> </p>
       </li>
       <li><i>Corner Probe thickness</i>